Andreas Bjørn: Other pursuits

 In 1747 the Royal Copenhagen Shooting Society moved their activities to a corner of Bjørnsholm.
 When Frederick V became a member later that same year, Bjørn arranged a large celebration at his own expense.
 The king, in return, appointed him as Royal Agent.
-In 1748, Bjørn was appointed as one of four directors of the new Royal Danish Theatre.
-At the time of his death, two ships were ready at his shipyard which were supposed to carry out explorations at his own expense along the coasts of Greenland.
+In 1748, Bjørn was appointed as one of the directors of the new Royal Danish Theatre.

 Legacy

 Andreas Bjørn's site at Christianshavn is now known as Wilders Plads, Krøyers Plads and Grønlandske Handels Plads after later owners.
 The old main building and a half-timbered workshop of his shipyard is still found at Wilders Plads.
-The Andreas Bjørn House at Strandgade is his former home.
+The Andreas Bjørn House at Strandgade 46 is also a heritage listed building.
 Andreas Bjørns Gade, also in Christianshavn, is named after him.